Correa95/My-Learning_Notes/Machine-Learning-Notes/Optimization Method.md

 - Backpropagation calculates gradients.
 - Adam optimizer updates weights using gradients and internal moment estimates.
 - Repeat for multiple epochs until loss converges.

-Would you like to dive deeper into how Adam works under the hood or explore optimization strategies for specific architectures like transformers or GANs?